Recession-Proof: How To Be An Indispensable Employee In 2023

 It might be time to check in with your manager to make sure you're both on the same page in terms of what you should be doing.
 There might be changes that will impact you, your boss, or your team, so make sure to touch base.
 During times of high stress, you might be expected to do more with less (or in less time).

-Also, if your manager needs extra help, take things off his/her plate.
-Show him/her you're willing to go above and beyond during challenging times (without complaining) to make his/her life easier.
-Demonstrate that you're an asset to your team, not a handicap.
+Also, if your manager needs extra help, take things off their plate.
+Show them you're willing to go above and beyond during challenging times (without complaining) to make their life easier.
+Demonstrate that you're an asset to your team, not a liability.

 - 10 Characteristics Every Great Leader Needs In The Workplace ... ›